 Pack Necessities into Separate Bags

 When traveling abroad, make sure you’ve packed your necessities into separate bags.
 You may not have room for everything in your carry-on baggage, so use additional suitcases or a backpack.
 There are several benefits of taking multiple bags when traveling internationally.
-Your stuff will be less likely to get lost or stolen, and you won’t risk incurring additional fees by checking luggage at airport security.
+Your stuff will be less likely to get lost or stolen, and you won’t risk incurring additional fees by checking your luggage at airport security.

 What To Pack for South America and Central America